 “Yeah.
-Before this morning when you apologized to Gail, I have never heard you apologize to anybody—not to mention that you have probably called me ‘Jason’ maybe three times in my life.”
+Before this morning when you apologized to Gail, I have never heard you apologize to anybody—not to mention that you’ve probably called me ‘Jason’ maybe three times in my entire life.”
 He’s still looking at me.
 I sigh.

 “She makes you a better man and as far as I’m concerned, you don’t deserve her, but I didn’t see that man today.
-I saw that same heartless, thoughtless, selfish, son of a bitch that I had been working for before she came along.”
-He said placing his beer on the counter.
+I saw that same heartless, thoughtless, selfish, son of a bitch that I had been working for before she came along,” he says placing his beer on the counter.
 “I don’t know what Gail said to you, but I’m telling you that we’ve put up with a lot of your shit.
-Those soulless, brainless, brown-haired, Barbie-doll, whipping posts that you brought through that place month after month after month.
-They were rude and classless and tasteless and crass and I couldn’t help but wonder who the fuck raised them.
+Those soulless, brainless, brown-haired, Barbie-doll whipping posts that you brought through that place month after month after month—they were rude and classless and tasteless and crass, and I couldn’t help but wonder who the fuck raised them.
 Their attitudes and what they put up with made them unattractive and every time one of them was rude to Gail, I just wanted to bounce them out on their icy little asses!

 “How the hell did he pass the background check?”
 I ask.

 “I’m not going to sit here and try to explain to you how wrong you are about the lifestyle or those women and why they do what they do,” I say in a controlled voice.
-“I will note that when you speak about leaving, you are using the past-tense.
-Is it safe to assume that you have changed your mind?”
+“I will note that when you speak about leaving, you’re using the past-tense.
+Is it safe to assume that you’ve changed your mind?”

 “So… where does this leave us now?”
 I ask nervously.

 “What does my fiancée say?” he asks, tilting his head to the side.

 “I may have a little more convincing to do with her, but she’s on board,” I say, taking a long drag of the bottled water.
 Jason sighs.